 No behaviour system will work for every child.
 Some children have particular needs, character traits or circumstances which make it harder for them to conform.
 If a child repeatedly gets to "Red" or is frequently put on "Pink" then a behaviour modification system will be used.
-This will be developed as a bespoke approach.
+This will be developed as a bespoke approach in consultation with their parents.
+In every case detailed monitoring will be undertaken and undesired behaviours are targeted one at a time.